 Immune Function

-A diverse and abundant microbiome prevents infection by producing antimicrobial substances and outcompeting pathogenic invaders for nutrients and space.
-Additionally, the beneficial microbes in the gut communicate with immune cells to maintain immunological homeostasis.
-(29)Β
+A diverse and abundant microbiome may help prevent infection by producing antimicrobial substances and outcompeting pathogenic invaders for nutrients and space.
+Additionally, the beneficial microbes in the gut communicate with immune cells to help maintain immunological balance.
+(29)

-Therefore, improved immune resiliency is a sign that probiotics are working.
-In one study, consistent use of probiotics reduced the frequency of common colds by 30%.
-Another study concluded that supplementing probiotics during respiratory infection significantly reduced viral and bacterial concentrations, translating to a faster recovery time.Β
+Therefore, improved immune resiliency may be a sign that probiotics are working.
+In one study, consistent use of probiotics was associated with a reduced frequency of common colds by 30%.
+Another study concluded that supplementing probiotics during respiratory infection was linked to a significant reduction in viral and bacterial concentrations, translating to a faster recovery time.

 Mood and Cognition